akash-network/node/README.md

 ```sh
 $ curl -sSfL https://raw.githubusercontent.com/akash-network/node/main/install | sh -s -- v0.22.0
 ```

-# Roadmap and contributing

-Akash is written in Golang and is Apache 2.0 licensed - contributions are welcomed whether that means providing feedback, testing existing and new feature or hacking on the source.

-To become a contributor, please see the guide on [contributing](CONTRIBUTING.md)

 ## Development environment
 [This doc](https://github.com/akash-network/node/blob/main/_docs/development-environment.md) guides through setting up local development environment